Increase of Investment Volume in the Ukraine Renewable Energy Market

 Wind Power Market in Ukraine

-The European Bank for Reconstruction and Development (EBRD) announced at the end of January 2019 a syndicated loan of €150 million for the construction of a 250 MW wind farm in Ukraine, which will be the country's largest of its kind.
-The loan will be extended to local developer SyvashEnergoProm LLC, co-owned by renewable energy groups Total Eren of France and NBT of Norway, for the construction of the initial 133 MW phase, according to a statement from EBRD.
+The European Bank for Reconstruction and Development (EBRD) announced at the end of January 2019 a syndicated loan of €150 million for constructing a 250 MW wind farm in Ukraine, which will be the country's largest of its kind.
+The loan will be extended to local developer SyvashEnergoProm LLC, co-owned by renewable energy groups Total Eren of France and NBT of Norway, to construct the initial 133 MW phase, according to a statement from EBRD.

 Solar Photovoltaic (PV) Power in Ukraine

 The EBRD and the Black Sea Trade and Development Bank (BSTDB) are contributing to Ukraine’s objective of bringing the share of renewables in the country’s total electricity consumption to 25 per cent by 2035 with the provision of €36 million in funding for three new solar plants in southern Ukraine.
-The loans by the two financial institutions will help construct and put into operation solar power plants with a total installed capacity of 47 MW.
+The two financial institutions' loans will help construct and put into operation solar power plants with a total installed capacity of 47 MW.
 Once in operation, the plants will improve Ukraine’s energy supply mix and contribute to the country’s energy security.

 The investment project will be implemented by Rengy Solar BV, co-owned by the Norwegian solar developer Scatec Solar ASA and by Rengy Development Group, a well-established local renewables developer.